video-dev/media-ui-extensions/proposals/0010-stream-type.md

 ## Definitions

-- __Live Media Stream__ - Media content that is being made available in real-time at the time of playback, and the end of the media (if there is an end), will only be available sometime in the future.
-  - __NOTE__ - This definition also applies to "DVR" or "sliding window" content, where the content is being published/provided in real-time but earlier content is still also available.
-- __On Demand Media Stream__ - Media content that is entirely available, from beginning to end, at the time of playback.
+- **On Demand Media Stream** - Media content that is entirely available for playback at the same time.
 Also sometimes called "Video on Demand" or "VOD."
+- **Live Media Stream** - Media content that is made available for playback over time.
+  - **NOTE** - This definition also applies to "DVR" or "sliding window" content, where the content is being published/provided in real-time but earlier content is also still available.

 ## Usage